agateau/qpropgen/README.md

 Generates classes containing Qt properties.

-## Usage
+## Quick Intro

-### Create a class definition
+Suppose we want to create a Person class, with firstName, lastName and birthDate properties.

-Create a class definition, using the following syntax:
+First create a class definition file named person.yaml with the following
+content:

     class:
         name: Person
-        access: private|protected (defaults to private)
     properties:
+        - name: firstName
+          type: QString
+        - name: lastName
+          type: QString
+        - name: birthDate
+          type: QDateTime

+Next, generate its header and implementation with `qpropgen person.yaml`

+You can now use person.h and person.cpp in your code.
+The filenames are defined from the filename of the class definition.

+## Class definition syntax

+A class definition contains the following fields:

+- `class`
-        - <property definition>
+- `properties`

+### `class`

+`class` must contains the following fields:

+- `name`: Class name

+It may also contain the following fields:

+- `access`: Can be `private` or `protected`.
+Access modifier for generated member variables.
+Defaults to `private`.

+### `properties`

+`properties` is an array of property definitions.

-A property definition must have the following fields:
+A property definition must contain the following fields:

 - `type`
 - `name`